robertdfrench/manta-ci-bridge/README.md

-# manta-ci-bridge
+# Manta CI Bridge
-Run CI jobs in Manta when trigger by Pull Requests
+Run CI jobs in Manta when triggered by Pull Requests.